-The Man Booker International Prize for Fiction is awarded annually for a single work of fiction, translated into English and published in the UK by a registered imprint.
+The International Booker Prize is awarded annually for a single work of fiction, translated into English and published in the UK by a registered imprint.
 Both novels and collections of short stories are eligible.
 Previously, the prize was awarded every two years for a writer's entire body of work.
 For more details on submitting to the prize please visit our submissions page.

 How much is the prize worth to the winning author?

-Underlining the importance of translation, The Man Booker International Prize £50,000 prize is divided equally between the author and the translator.
+Underlining the importance of translation, The International Booker Prize £50,000 prize is divided equally between the author and the translator.
 There is also a prize of £2,000 for each of the shortlisted titles divided equally between the author and the translator.

 How are the judges chosen?